 Number and Title Credits

-ANTH 1200-Cultural Anthropolog y 3
+ANTH 1200-Cultural Anthropology 3

 or

-SOC 1000-Sociology Principles 3
+SOC 1000-Sociology Principles

-ENGL 1010-Introduction to Compo osition 3
+ENGL 1010-Introduction to Composition 3

-ENGL 2030-Critical Reading & Wr riting 3
+ENGL 2030-Critical Reading and Writing.
+3

 or

-ENGL 2017-Introduction to Resear ch3
+ENGL 2017-Introduction to Research 3

-College level math course with a desig nator of
+College level math course with a designator of

-MATH 1000 or above 3-4
+MATH 1000 or above3-4

 MOLB 2210-General Microbiology 4

-PEAC-Activity 1
+PEAC-Activity1

-POLS 1000-American and Wyomin g
+POLS 1000-American and Wyoming

-Government 3
+Government3

 or

-HIST 1221-The United States from 1865 3
+HIST 1221-The United States from 18653

 PSYC 1000-General Psychology 4

 ZOO 2010-Human Anatomy and

 Physiology I 4

 ZOO 2020-Human Anatomy and

-Physiology II 4
+Physiology II4

-TOTA AL 32-33
+TOTAL 32-33

-\ Any science course required by this Nursing Program must have been completed within the past 5 years (unless a bachelor's degree or higher has been earned in a science/health science field).
+\Any science course required by this Nursing Program must have been completed within the past 5 years (unless a bachelor's degree or higher has been earned in a science/health science field).
 A student may take a course a maximum of two times to earn a 2.0 or better to enter into the Nursing Program or to be allowed to continue in the program once admitted.

 Number and Title Credits

 NRST 1540-Nursing I 4

-NRST 1580-Introduction to Medica ation
+NRST 1580-Introduction to Medica tion

 Administration 2

 NRST 1630-Mental Health Nursing g2

 NRST 1700-Nursing II 3

 NRST 1710-Clinical Experience I 2

-NRST 1720-Clinical Experience II.
+NRST 1720-Clinical Experience II .
 4

-NRST 2600-Nursing III
+NRST 2600-Nursing III 3

-NRST 2620-Maternal Child Nursin ıg I 2
+NRST 2620-Maternal Child Nursin g I 2

-NRST 2730-Clinical Experience III
+NRST 2730-Clinical Experience III 5

 NRST 2740-Clinical Experience IV 5

 NRST 2750-Nursing IV 2

 NRST 2760-Leadership Manageme nt

 (Capstone Course) 2

-NRST 2770-Maternal Child Nursin ıg II 2
+NRST 2770-Maternal Child Nursin g II 2

-NRST 2820-Introduction to Pharma .cology.2
+NRST 2820-Introduction to Pharma acology2

 TC OTAL 40

+MUNICAL CONDUCTOR DOD DECODER FO FO

-MINIMUM CREDITS FOR DEGREE = - 72-73
+MINIMUM CREDITS FOR DEGREE = 72-73

-ASSOCIATE OF SCIENCE with specialization in ALLIED HEALTH
+ASSOCIATE OF SCIENCE ALLIED HEALTH

-The Allied Health Specialization is designed for students preparing for the Nursing Program or a profession in Allied Health.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements of Northwest College in order to transfer as a junior.
+The Allied Health Program is designed for students preparing for the Nursing Program or a profession in Allied Health.
+Students planning to transfer to a fouryear program may need to have additional hours beyond the program requirements of Northwest College in order to transfer as a junior.
 Contact the Director of Nursing for details on admission criteria.

-Number and Title Credits Students should refer to the Graduation Requirements on pages 30-38......33-36
+Number and Title Credits

+Students should refer to the Graduati on

+Requirements on pages 30-38 33-36